North Campus (University of Copenhagen): Panum Building

-The Panum Building (formerly referred to as the Panum Institute) is the Faculty of Health and Medical Sciences' largest building complex and houses six of the Faculty’s thirteen departments.
+The Panum Building (formerly referred to as the Panum Institute) is the Faculty of Health and Medical Sciences' largest building complex and houses six of the Faculty's thirteen departments.
 Panum contains the Faculty's shared administration and building services offices as well as a library, two canteens, lecture halls, classrooms, study rooms, laboratories, student clubs, a bookshop, and part of the Animal Research Unit.
 The Panum Building also houses the largest dental clinic in Denmark with approximately 230 treatment chairs.
 The building was named after Danish physiologist Peter Ludvig Panum (1820–1885).

-The Panum Building was built from 1971–1986 by the architects Eva and Nils Koppel, Gert Edstrand, Poul Erik Thyrring and reflects Brutalism.
+The Panum Building was built from 1971 to 1986 by the architects Eva and Nils Koppel, Gert Edstrand, Poul Erik Thyrring and reflects Brutalism.
 The outside areas were designed by landscape architects Edith and Ole Nørgård.
 The artistic decoration and color schemes – e.g. the characteristic chimneys – were envisioned by Tonning Rasmussen.
 In parts of the basement, there are murals made by Poul Gernes.

 The Panum complex was first taken into use in 1975.
 The School of Oral Health Care moved to Panum in 1986.